Merchant Account Reserve

 A capped reserve account also accrues funds by withholding a percentage of monthly sales.
 There is one key difference setting it apart from rolling reserves, though.

-Here, once the agreed upon cap (fixed amount) is reached, no additional funds will be held.
-The fixed amount—typically half the merchant’s monthly processing volume—will remain in reserve for the duration of the merchant agreement.
+Here, once the agreed-upon cap (fixed amount) is reached, no additional funds will be held.
+The fixed amount — typically half the merchant’s monthly processing volume — will remain in reserve for the duration of the merchant agreement.

-To illustrate, let’s say you process $10,000 in sales every month, and have a $5,000 capped reserve.
+To illustrate, let’s say you process $10,000 in sales every month and have a $5,000 capped reserve.
 The acquirer would hold back 10% ($1,000) of your sales every month until the cap is reached.
 At that point, no further funds are withheld.

 Up-Front Reserves

 Like capped reserves, up-front reserves require a fixed amount based on your expected monthly volume.
 This amount must be placed in escrow at the beginning of the processing agreement.
 However, your acquirer doesn’t hold any percentage of your monthly sales.
-Temporary reserves will typically be an up-front amount, but one that is released once the trial period has ended.
+Temporary reserves will typically be an up-front amount but one that is released once the trial period has ended.

 Special Reserve Accounts

 Individual processors may have their own proprietary arrangements in addition to the generic account types outlined here.
 For example, there is a PayPal reserve hold, an Amazon rolling reserve, a Stripe rolling reserve, and so on.
 These share much in common with a typical rolling reserve merchant account.
-However, they may have additional features or requirements unique to the brand.

 When Do I Get My Money Back?